Climate Investment Funds: Strategic Climate Fund

 The Pilot Program for Climate Resilience (PPCR) is the first program under the Strategic Climate Fund.
 It seeks to explore practical ways to mainstream climate resilience into core development planning and budgeting that is consistent with poverty reduction and sustainable development goals.
 The PPCR will build on National Adaptation Programme of Action (NAPAs) and other national strategies and work in 11 pilot countries and regions.
 It is aligned with, and maintains links to, the Adaptation Fund established under the Kyoto Protocol.

 The Scaling-Up Renewable Energy Program (SREP) in Low Income Countries, approved in May 2009, is aimed at demonstrating the economic, social and environmental viability of low carbon development pathways in the energy sector by creating new economic opportunities and increasing energy access through the use of renewable energy.

 The Forest Investment Program (FIP), approved in May 2009, aims to support developing countries' efforts to reduce emissions from deforestation and forest degradation by providing bridge financing for readiness reforms and public and private investments.
 It will finance efforts to address the underlying causes of deforestation and forest degradation and overcome barriers that have hindered past efforts to do so.

+CTF-SCF Joint

+The Climate-Smart Urbanization Program is an initiative by the Climate Investment Funds (CIFs) meant to support cities.
+The City Climate Finance Gap Fund assists cities in implementing infrastructure development projects that are low-carbon, pushing investments for climate and "green" objectives through technical help for early-stage planning and project preparation.
+The Gap Fund was launched during the 2019 UN Climate Action Conference and began operations in September 2020.
+It is sponsored by Germany and Luxembourg and implemented by the World Bank and the European Investment Bank.